chromium/chromium/chrome/browser/ash/chromebox_for_meetings/artemis/README.md

 **DataAggregator**

 - Manages multiple data sources
 - Calls Fetch() on each DataSource on a periodic cadence.
-Every call to Fetch() is accompanied by an attempt to upload the data via ERP.
+When the payload grows large enough, it will be pushed to the Fleet endpoint via ERP.
 - If the upload succeeds, Flush() is called on corresponding DataSources to alert them that they can clear their internal buffers.
-If it fails, the internal buffers will be re-consumed until success.
+If it fails, it will be re-attempted until success.

 **DataSource**

 - Collects data on its own (faster) cadence, separate from DataAggregator.
-- Maintains two separate buffers:
-    - Internal data buffer: filled up on cadence with any new data.
-Data is moved to pending upload buffer when Fetch() is called.
-    - Pending upload buffer: data that is to be returned next when Fetch() is called.
-Data remains there until we get a Flush(), which indicates that data transfer was successful.
-If pending upload buffer is not empty upon next Fetch(), the previous upload failed, so try to consume this buffer again.
-Note that internal data buffer will continue to fill up during this time.
+- Maintains an internal data buffer for new data.
+Calls to Fetch() will clear this data; the caller is responsible for ensuring that the data is transported properly.
 - Internal buffer & separate cadence are used to support watchdogs.
 We want to poll for data much faster than the Fetch() cadence to ensure that (a) we trigger watchdog callbacks close to when the event occurs, and (b) we